Band-Passes and Long Virtual Knot Concordance: The Band-Pass Invariant

 Consider all subdiagrams of $D_1$ and $D_2$ containing exactly two arrows from $\Delta$.
 Consulting Figure \ref{fig_config}, one can verify that the total contribution of such subdiagrams to Equation \ref{eqn} is the same on both sides.
 For example, in the top configuration the pairs $\alpha,\gamma$ and $\gamma,\delta$ each contribute 1 to each side of Equation \ref{eqn} to give a total contribution of $0$ on each side.

-Lastly suppose that $D_1'<D_1$ contains one arrow $x$ from $\Delta$ and one arrow $\eta \not \in \Delta$ that intersects $x$.
+Lastly, suppose that $D_1'<D_1$ contains one arrow $x$ from $\Delta$ and one arrow $\eta \not \in \Delta$ that intersects $x$.
 To create the corresponding subdiagram $D_2'$ in $D_2$, simply change the direction and sign of $x$.
 Note that the endpoints of $\eta$ lie in separate dashed regions of the real line in Figure \ref{fig_config}.
-For each $x \in \Delta$, observe in Figure \ref{fig_config} that there is some $y \in \Delta$, $y \ne x$ such that $\eta$ intersects $y$.
+For each $x \in \Delta$, observe in Figure \ref{fig_config} that there is some $y \in \Delta$, $y \ne x$, such that $\eta$ intersects $y$.
 Now, either $x$ and $y$ point in the same direction or in opposite directions in $D_1$.
-If the same, the pairs $x,\eta$ and $y,\eta$ each contribute 1 to one side of Equation \ref{eqn} and both contribute zero to the other side.
-If opposite, then one of the pairs $x,\eta$ and $y,\eta$ contributes 1 on the left of Equation \ref{eqn} while the other pair contributes 1 on the right. \end{proof}
+If they point in the same direction, the pairs $x,\eta$ and $y,\eta$ each contribute 1 to one side of Equation \ref{eqn} and both contribute zero to the other side.
+If $x$ and $y$ point in the opposite direction, one of the pairs $x,\eta$ and $y,\eta$ contributes 1 on the left of Equation \ref{eqn} while the other pair contributes 1 on the right. \end{proof}

-\begin{definition}[Slice and Ribbon] If $K \asymp 1$, then $K$ is said to be \emph{slice}.
-If $K \asymp 1$ in such a way that no births $b$ are required, then $K$ is said to be \emph{ribbon}. \end{definition}
+\begin{theorem}[Main Theorem] For every concordance class $[K] \in \mathscr{VC}$, there is a $J \in [K]$ that is not band-pass equivalent to $K$ and an $L \in [K]$ that is not band-pass equivalent to either the long unknot or a long trefoil. \end{theorem}